 The Government is also implementing initiatives to support the State’s longer term recovery from the pandemic.
 There are two main areas of activity:

 - coordinating and supporting state-level recovery measures; and

-- enabling regional recovery, through community-led, placed-based approaches that respond to the needs within each area of the State.
+- enabling regional recovery, through community-led, place-based approaches that respond to the needs within each area of the State.

-The Premier’s Economic and Social Recovery Advisory Council (PESRAC) was established to provide advice to the Government on strategies and initiatives to support the short to medium term, as well as the longer term recovery from the COVID-19 pandemic.
+The Government’s recovery activity has been guided by the Premier’s Economic and Social Recovery Advisory Council (PESRAC).
+PESRAC was established to provide advice to the Government on strategies and initiatives to support the short to medium term, as well as the longer term recovery from the COVID-19 pandemic.

 For more information about PESRAC, go to the PESRAC website.